Child Rape: For Survivors and Interested Others

-When I say it’s a “stage”, it has not really been a one-off stage for me.
+When I say it’s a “stage”, it has not really been one-off like that for me.
 It has come in fits and starts; I still feel bright flashes of rage that among my first memories of life are those of a penis in my mouth.
 I am allowed to feel this; I value my little girl-self that much.

 If you are abusing drugs or alcohol, it may be that you are trying to artificially numb feelings that you’re afraid of.
 You’ll need to seek help with this so that you can rightfully claim your feelings, and heal.